awsdocs/amazon-ses-developer-guide/doc-source/send-email-sendmail.md

 The procedure in this section shows you how to configure Sendmail to send email through Amazon SES\.
 This procedure was tested on a server running Ubuntu 18\.04\.2 LTS\.

+**Note**
+Sendmail is a third\-party application, and isn't developed or supported by Amazon Web Services\.
+The procedures in this section are provided for informational purposes only, and are subject to change without notice\.

 ## Prerequisites<a name="send-email-sendmail-prerequisites"></a>

 Before you complete the procedure in this section, you should complete the following steps: